Skip to main content

 yoda config validator $(bandd keys show $WALLET_NAME -a --bech val)

-Then, add multiple reporter accounts to allow Yoda to submit transactions concurrently.
+Secondly, add multiple reporter accounts to allow Yoda submitting transactions concurrently.

 yoda keys add REPORTER_1